 When it comes to beaches, Puerto Rico is king in the Caribbean.
 Choose from secluded and quiet, to Miami Beach style, to world-class surfing beaches with a casual island life vibe.
 Puerto Rico has an average of 10 blue flag beaches every year, and a few voted as some of the best in the world year after year.
 The Puerto Rico Beaches Guide was written to help travelers pick the best beach destination.

 Puerto Rico offers world-class attractions you won’t find anywhere else in the world.
 Delight walking on the historic 500-year-old City of Old San Juan.
 Hike the tropical rainforest of El Yunque, kayak the brightest bioluminescent bay in the world, swim on the crystal clear waters, explore Rio Camuy River Park, the third largest underground cave system in the world and so much more.
+Whether you venture out on your own or book a tour with a trustworthy guide, you will have lots of fun.
 More about attractions in Puerto Rico.

 Things to Do

-Puerto Rico offers activities for just about every type of traveler.
-There’s a plethora of activities for nature lovers, adventure seekers, eco travelers, history buffs, golf enthusiasts, and families with small children.
+Puerto Rico offers activities and things to do for just about every type of traveler.
+There’s a plethora of activities and professionally guided tours for nature lovers, adventure seekers, eco travelers, history buffs, golf enthusiasts, and families with small children.
 If you’re serious about scuba diving, fishing, golfing and surfing, Puerto Rico delivers won’t disappoint.

 Travel to Puerto Rico, Vieques & Culebra